malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

    	  - Notes and ideas on this approach
 	  - TODO list for implementation of this approach

-   III) Lump annealer encoding as composite of serial annealer encodings
+   III) Lump annealer encoding as composite of single gate annealer encodings
    	  - Notes and ideas on this approach
 	  - TODO list for implementation of this approach